Ground state wavefunctions of elliptic relativistic integrable Hamiltonians: Introduction

 Elliptic integrable quantum mechanical systems are ubiquitous in the study of supersymmetric quantum field theories \cite{ Gorsky:1995zq,Donagi:1995cf,Nekrasov:2009rc,Gaiotto:2012xa,Nekrasov:2015wsu,Costello:2017dso,Costello:2018gyb,Costello:2018txb}.
 Typically these systems appear while accounting for various protected sectors of such theories.
 It would be thus extremely interesting to understand the eigenvalues and eigenfunctions of such integrable systems.
 See for example \cite{MR2472038,MR2506158,Razamat:2013qfa,MR4040584,MR4405564,vandiejen2021elliptic,Mironov:2021sfo,Awata:2020yxf,Awata:2020xfq,Awata:2019isq,noumi2012direct}.
 In particular, as we will review below, studying the superconformal index of classes of supersymmetric theories in four dimensions, the knowledge of the eigenfunctions leads to determination of the index even if a usual Lagrangian definition of a theory is not known.
 The way the relations between the eigenfunctions and indices of four dimensional theories proceeds is through realizations of the $4d$ QFTs as compactifications of six dimensional SCFTs and derivation of the precise map between geometric compactification data of a six dimensional theories and the four dimensional theories.
 See \cite{Razamat:2022gpm} for a review.

 Many examples of such a map are known when we also have a different, independent, definition of the four dimensional theory: namely we have an across dimensions infrared duality.
 In this note we will show how even a limited knowledge of a class of across dimensions dualities can lead to determination of eigenfunctions of certain elliptic integrable systems.
 On one hand we have a definition of the index of a class of theories using the Lagrangian in terms of sequences of elliptic hypergeometric integrals.
 On the other hand, under certain assumptions, the same index admits expansion in terms of eigenfunctions of an elliptic integrable system.
 Making these assumptions and elementary arguments from statistical physics we can determine the eigenfunctions.
-The method is particularly simple to apply, as usual, to extracting the eigenfunction of the ground state of the system: although the energies depend on complex parameters there is a natural ordering of the spectrum and a natural notion of the ground state.
+The method is particularly simple to apply to extract the eigenfunction of the ground state of the system: although the energies depend on complex parameters there is a natural ordering of the spectrum and a natural notion of the ground state.

 We will first outline the general method to determine the eigenfunctions in Section \ref{sec:meth}.
 We stress that the method has a physical input from across dimensional dualities and also relies on certain mathematical assumptions.
-The consistency of the result gives evidence that these assumptions are correct.
 Then in Section \ref{sec:examples} we discuss several examples of applications of the method.
 First, we will consider the $\A_1$ Ruijsenaars-Schneider model.
 The eigenfunctions of this model are well known in certain limits of the parameters leading to {\it e.g} Macdonald polynomials.
 Here we will see how these can be easily computed perturbatively in parameters without taking any limits.
+The consistency of the result, at least in the perturbative expansion, gives evidence for the validity of our suggested eigenfunctions and the underlying conjectures.
 We will also discuss the $\BC_1$ van Diejen model and two somewhat more esoteric but simple integrable models which arose in physical contexts: we refer to these systems as the $\A_2$ and the $\A_3$ models.
-The paper is supplemented by a Mathematica notebooks\footnote{\href{https://github.com/anedelin/GroundStates}{https://github.com/anedelin/GroundStates}} detailing all the reported computations.
+The paper is supplemented by a Mathematica notebook\footnote{\href{https://github.com/anedelin/GroundStates}{https://github.com/anedelin/GroundStates}} detailing all the reported computations.

 \